Worksheet: Colligative Properties

-- CA supercooled solution is formed, as proteins in the meat inhibit the nucleation of ice crystals.
+- AA supercooled solution is formed, as proteins in the meat inhibit the nucleation of ice crystals.

 - DIons and other solutes in the water lower the freezing point.

-- AThe solutions have the same freezing-point depression.
+- AThe solutions have the same osmotic pressure.

 - BThe solutions are both homogeneous.

-- CThe solutions have the same osmotic pressure.
+- CThe solutions have the same freezing-point depression.

 - DThe solutions have the same electrical conductivity.